-This Management's Discussion and Analysis ("MD&A") has been prepared as of April 27, 2021 and should be read in conjunction with the Company's February 28, 2021 unaudited condensed interim consolidated financial statements with accompanying notes ("F2021-Q2 Interim F/S") which have been prepared in accordance with IAS 34 Interim Financial Reporting, and the consolidated financial statements of Gatekeeper Systems Inc. ("Gatekeeper", "GSI", or the "Company") for the year ended August 31, 2020 and the related notes thereto, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This Management's Discussion and Analysis ("MD&A") has been prepared as of December 29, 2021 and should be read in conjunction with the of Gatekeeper Systems Inc. ("Gatekeeper", "GSI" or the "Company") for the year ended August 31, 2021 and the related notes thereto, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All dollar figures are expressed in Canadian dollars unless otherwise stated.